Fancy having all your household bills in one, easy to reach place? Then Onedox might be the answer for you.

 I really like this app.
 I’m (sadly) quite good at keeping track of my bills, but this is certainly a simpler way to do it.
 But the winner for me is being able to link your car – you will receive notifications every couple of weeks until your tax or MOT has been renewed.
 Yes, this service is available for free through the government site, but it’s always simpler to have all these things in one place.

-Your bills are presented in an easy to read format (and yes, it was a cold December!)
+Your bills are presented in an easy to read format.

 Plus, you also receive a “health score”.
 This tells you whether your accounts are in good order and whether anything needs to be done to improve them (ie pay some bills).